 Uberization is a name for the shifting business model we see in a lot of industries now.
 Taxi services, food delivery, and accommodation are all being changed by our new intimately connected way of life.

 Transport businesses that fought this changed paid a huge price.
 Technology has been transforming industries for millennia, and every time it does there are winners and losers.
-Winners adapt quickly, and use the new tools to expand and profit.
+Winners adapt quickly and use new tools to expand and profit.
 Losers desperately cling to old structures and methods that will inevitably fail.

-We‘ve seen it can be expensive to build an Uber like application, but it could be far more costly not to.
+We‘ve seen it can be expensive to build an Uber-like application, but it could be far more costly not to.
 Whether you like it or not your industry is changing, and you need to choose which side of the change to be on.